Pool Openings & Closings.

 hank you for trusting us with your pool closing.

 Rest assured that we will do everything we can to close your pool properly so next season’s opening will be a breeze.

 The safety of our customers and employees always supersedes any dates, times or promises.

 If weather postpones an appointment, understand that the makeup date may not be the next day.
-There is often a full schedule each week with a small break planned for just such a complication We will re-schedule your closing into the next available slot but we cannot bump 25 other appointments to fit in a single rained out one.
+There is often a full schedule each week with a small break planned for just such a complication We will re-schedule your closing into the next available slot.

 A good pool closing starts a week before the actual closing date.